0xh04x/0xh04x/README.md

 </p>
 <h1 align="center">Welcome to my GitHub profile!</h1>

 Hey!
 My name's h04x, I'm a student and I'm passionate about computers, cybersecurity and physic.
-I love reverse engineering, algorithms and cryptography.
+I love reverse engineering, movies and videogames.
 I do my best to progress and learn new things.

 ##
 <p align="center">